 Greg earned his Bachelor of Arts in Politics and History from New York University in 2009 and his Juris Doctor from Brooklyn Law School in 2012, where he was a member of the Moot Court Honor Society and served as a Notes & Comments Editor for the Brooklyn Journal of International Law.

-Greg is admitted to the New York and New Jersey State bars and the United States District Court for the District of New Jersey.
+Greg is admitted to practice in both New York and New Jersey, as well as in the United States District Courts for the Southern and Eastern District of New York, and the District of New Jersey.
 Greg is a member of the New York State Bar Association and the Association of the Bar of the City of New York.
-Greg is also admitted to the United States District Court for the Southern and Eastern District of New York.

 Dennis P. Spatesdspates@baritzcolman.com Download Dennis' vCard